koding/kdlearn/guides/getting-started-jsp-maven.md

 </html>
 ```

 In the above example you can see Java code wrapped in the tags <%= [code] %>, this is a JSP expression.
-A JSP expression will output the result of Java code into the webpage.
+A JSP expression will output the result of Java code into the web page.

-Scriptlets, denoted with <% [code] %> tags are useful in adding Java code to your webpage.
-Scriptlets are useful for intializing variables, manipulating data, or adding statements/loops to control the content of the webpage.
+Scriptlets, denoted with <% [code] %> tags are useful in adding Java code to your web page.
+Scriptlets are useful for initializing variables, manipulating data, or adding statements/loops to control the content of the web page.

 ```
   <h2>